Grey Way: Racing career

 Originally thought of as a jumping prospect, Grey Way won four races as a two-year-old and added seven minor placings.
 He won a further seven races as a 3yo, also setting a track record for 1400m at Trentham Racecourse.

 Early on as a four-year-old, he won two races, including another track record, set at Ashburton.
 He then went to Victoria, Australia where he struck unsuitable wet tracks, which he detested, but won the Chirnside Stakes at Caulfield in soft conditions.
 His final start there in the George Adams yielded a close fifth on a firm track, where rider Noel Harris lost his whip.
 Back in New Zealand, Grey Way ran a number of minor placings and looked awkward on right-handed tracks.
 He ended the season with three further wins, including a course-record at Riccarton.

 As a five-year-old, he won 13 races including the Awapuni Gold Cup over 2000m, where he beat Oopik in track-record time.
 Other top gallopers he defeated that season included Copper Belt, Kiwi Can, Sind, Black Rod, Ajanta, Blue Blood, and Chrisarda.
 Going white with age, Grey Way won a number of races as a six-year-old.
 Among these were the defeat of mare Show Gate in the Stewards Hcp carrying 60 kg.
 He had several meetings with Copper Belt, and they beat each other on a number of occasions.
 At Ellerslie, he won the 1977 Easter Hcp over 1600m carrying 60.5 kg.
 He had a wall of horses in front of him and bulled through for rider Bob Skelton.
 Behind him were Tudor Light, Vice Regal, Kiwi Can, Verax, Patronize, and Shifnals Pride.
 His first win right-handed, and the Ellerslie crowd gave him a standing ovation.

 Grey Way had lost some of his zip as a 7yo and 8yo.
-However, he won a South Island sprint under 62.5 kg and set an Australasian record for 1400m clocking 1:21.75 at Trenham, aged 7.
+However, he won a South Island sprint under 62.5 kg and set an Australasian record for 1400m clocking 1:21.75 at Trentham, aged 7.
 More wins brought him up to 45 career victories.
 At 10, he brought up win numbers 50 and 51, and retired after knocking a leg at Trentham.
 His coat ended up almost snowy white.